 This Act may sound vaguely familiar to you and that is because you have signed a HIPAA release if you have visited a doctor in the last few years.
 You know, the document you never read right after the piece of paper you signed acknowledging that you read the office’s billing practices and procedures.
 This HIPAA release is allowing your medical provider to disclose your protected health information to your insurance companies or other medical providers.
 This is often a good thing if you want your doctor to communicate with your insurance and other specialists regarding your care.

-So why am I talking about a HIPAA in regard to an estate plan?
+So why am I talking about a HIPAA in regards to an estate plan?
 You can create a HIPAA authorization for your own family and loved ones just like your medical provider.
 Using a HIPAA Authorization to Release Information, you can authorize your medical providers to release medical information that would otherwise be protected under the HIPAA privacy laws to certain family and friends.
 Your doctor would be able to talk to a relative on the phone and give them medical updates on your treatment or release medical records to your medical power of attorney so that they may make the best, most informed decisions regarding your care.

 When you sign a HIPAA release at the doctor’s office it allows you to have your information from that physician’s office released to those you choose.
 That release of information is governed by the specific form you sign and its termination may be unclear.

 However, the HIPAA release in your estate plan typically provides release of your information, to the ones you choose, from any physician you have treatment from and continues up to two years after you pass away.